SidonTheTroll/Erstes-Jahr/IP/6-list-manipulation.md

 - "Greater than and less than functions can also be used."

-Q/ Write a program to create a new list from an existing list.
+## Making new list from existing list

 ```python
 A = [1,2,3,4,5,6,7]